 2. How does Black Friday compare to a normal week?

 This difference is, as you’d expect, driven by stellar performance on Friday and Monday.
-Cyber Monday saw our vendors generate revenue 98% higher than the preceding Monday; and Black Friday saw a 130% increase on the previous Friday.
+Cyber Monday saw our sellers generate revenue 98% higher than the preceding Monday; and Black Friday saw a 130% increase on the previous Friday.

 3. Where does Black Friday have the biggest impact?

 Despite Black Friday’s origins as a post-Thanksgiving tradition, the US has successfully exported the trend the world over.

 Strong sales from close cultural counterparts the United Kingdom and Canada are no surprise, but in 2017, we saw Germany claim the number two spot: